Half marathon training plan for beginners

 • Rows

 Interval running is a form of high intensity training.
-After a warm up, you will run at high speed for a specific distance or time, before pausing and repeating.
-There are many benefits to interval training - it increases your endurance and stamina, boosts running economy, and may help improve your overall running speed.
+Start with a warm up, alternate fast runs with recovery and repeat.
+There are many benefits to interval training - it increases your stamina, boosts running economy and may help improve your overall running speed.

 Read our interval training guide so you know how to structure your sessions.